Five things every Canadian investor needs to know

 Equity Markets

-U.S. stock index futures were marginally lower on Monday as uncertainty over the future of President Donald Trump's tax reform plan weighed on the sentiment.
-Investors kept their attention focused on the latest onslaught of earnings reports.
+The index finished lower for a third straight session on Friday, but managed to rise for the full week, notching its longest weekly winning streak in more than two decades.

-Stock futures pointed to a lower opening for Canada's main stock index on Monday as investors turned risk averse amid mounting concerns over a possible U.S. tax reform deal.
+Wall Street opened lower on Monday amid growing uncertainty over a U.S. tax reform deal.

-The head of the House of Representatives' tax-writing committee said on Sunday he would not accept elimination of a federal deduction for state and local taxes, opposing a proposal from Senate Republicans that would hike taxes for some middle class Americans.
+The S&P 500 and the Dow ended the week lower on Friday for the first time in nine weeks.

+With third-quarter earnings season on its last leg, investors are closely tracking developments around the tax bill as well as economic data to make their bets.

 On the news front, shares of General Electric will be in focus at the company cut its dividend in half as a restructuring looms, led by new CEO John Flannery.
 GE said it would cut the dividend to 12 cents per share from 24 cents, starting in December.
 This is the third time the company has cut its dividend in its 125-year history.
 The other two dividend cuts were during the Great Depression and the 2009 financial crisis.
-Its share rose 1 per cent on the news.

 Brookfield Asset Management will also gain some attention after a report from Bloomberg that it has bid $14-billion (U.S) to acquire the stake it doesn't already own in mall owner GGP Inc.